Get in Touch

 The next question is whether they actually want to change?

 Because unless someone truly understands their impact and wants to adjust how they show up, there will be no shift.
 It is very hard to help someone evolve when the behaviours causing the damage are the same behaviours that once helped them succeed.
 Sometimes those patterns were reinforced early in their career.
-Sometimes they were shaped long before work, embedded deeply in how they learned to navigate the world.
-At that point you are not just tweaking a habit.
-You are trying to unpick something that feels part of their identity.
+Sometimes they were shaped long before work (even as a child), and thus embedded deeply in how they learned to navigate the world.
+At that point you are trying to unpick something which is part of their identity.

 And then the harder question.
 Even if they could change, has too much damage already been done?
 Has trust eroded to the point where recovery will be extremely difficult, no matter how much effort is applied?

 That's why early feedback is crucial.
 Not just about the behaviour itself, but about what you start to notice around it.
 Often it begins with a feeling rather than a formal complaint.
-The odd comment.
-A couple of people mentioning something that doesn’t quite sit right with you.
+Or perhaps a couple of people mentioning something that doesn’t quite sit right with you.

 If you’ve led for any length of time, you know that intuition.
 That small internal voice that something is off.